Plurilingual Prize

 Higher order concerns

-• The paper’s central focus, hypothesis, or observation is engaging and richly developed
+- The paper’s central thesis, focus, hypothesis, or observation is interesting, accessible to an interdisciplinary reader, and richly developed.

-• A nuanced understanding of the subject matter is evident throughout the paper.
+- A deep and nuanced understanding of the subject matter is evident throughout the paper.

 Lower order concerns